evanasher95/myPokedex/README.md

 - React with `create-react-app`
 - `@apollo/client graphql` : To fetch Pokemon using graphql API
 - Bootstrap : For styling

+## How to run this app
+1. Run 'npm install' in the root folder to install dependency
+2. Run 'npm run start' to start the app

 Created by : Evan Asher, 2021